 Barbara won the 2006 ASHRAE Willis H. Carrier Award for a best paper presented at an ASHRAE meeting in 2006, by a member age 32 years and younger, and also received the 2006 ASHRAE Presentation Award for the best poster presentation from the 2006 Winter and Annual Meetings.
 Barbara presented another paper at a previous ASHRAE Winter meeting (published in ASHRAE Transactions) and co-authored an article published in ASHRAE Journal, all originating from her graduate studies at the University of Alabama.
 Her graduate degree studies were in the area of geothermal heating and cooling systems with an emphasis on lake source heat pump systems, working with Dr. Steve Kavanaugh.

-Barbara is licensed engineer in the State of Alabama and throughout the Southeast including Florida, Georgia, Mississippi, South Carolina, and Virginia, has been a LEED Accredited Professional (AP) since 2006.
-She maintains the the LEED AP BD+C credential.
+Barbara is licensed engineer in the State of Alabama and throughout the Southeast including Florida, Georgia, and Mississippi, and has been a LEED Accredited Professional (AP) since 2006.
+She maintains the LEED AP BD+C credential.

 Barbara is a member of the following professional societies: